 Ultimate Guide On How To Recover A Word Document

-- About Microsoft Office Word 2010
+- AutoSave Function of Microsoft Word

 - Related Articles

-Luckily, there’s a built-in AutoSave function in Word 2010 which enables us to recover Word document easily from the automatically saved versions.
-The AutoSave function of Microsoft Office software, including Word 2010, is enabled by default.
+Introduction to This FunctionThe AutoSave function of Microsoft Office software, including Word 2010 is enabled by default.
 And the default time interval is set as 10 minutes (of course, you can change it by choosing an integer from 1 to 120).

 Click "File" -> "Options" -> "Save" in order and this "Word Options" window will burst into your eyes.
 Here you can see both "Save AutoRecover information every _ minutes" and "Keep the last autosaved version if I close without saving" are checked by default, as we have mentioned above.

 The former means that Word will save the documents automatically for users in every certain minute according to their settings.
 So, various versions of documents are available for them to choose from while they're editing.
 The latter means that, if users accidentally closed the document and chose not to save it, the last automatically saved document version will be saved to "AutoRecover file location" (which we can see below).
 So users are able to find lost document by going to the certain location if any accident happens.

 If you find your Word document with very important information stored in is missing, you should read following ways carefully in order to retrieve Word document all by yourself, without paying.

 How to Recover a Word Document with AutoSaveDefinitely, the first solution is making use of AutoSave function in Word.